AudiencePlayer/audienceplayer-embed-player/README.md

 ## Dependencies in your HTML

-Embed the Azure Media Player and this library in your `index.html`, using the absolute URL's
+Embed the Azure Media Player and this library in your `index.html`, using the absolute URL's:

 ```html
 <script src="https://static.audienceplayer.com/embed-player/azure-media-player/amp.min.js"></script>